sjentsch/lsjDocs/Ch11/Ch11_tTest_05.rst

 :numref:`fig-ttest_paired1`, we see that this impression seems to be supported.
 Across all 20 students the mean grade for the first test is 57\%, but this rises to 58\% for the second test.
-Although, given that the standard deviations are 6.6\% and 6.4\% respectively, it’s starting to feel like maybe the improvement is just illusory; maybe just random variation.
+Although, given that the standard deviations are 6.6\% and 6.4\% respectively, it is starting to feel like maybe the improvement is just illusory; maybe just random variation.
 This impression is reinforced when you see the means and confidence intervals plotted in :numref:`fig-pairedt` (left panel).
-If we were to rely on this plot alone, looking at how wide those confidence intervals are, we’d be tempted to think that the apparent improvement in student performance is pure chance.
+If we were to rely on this plot alone, looking at how wide those confidence intervals are, we would be tempted to think that the apparent improvement in student performance is pure chance.